Florian Zeller, French writer conquering global stage and screen - RFI

 Already a household name in France thanks to a series of novels, the first published when he was just 22, Zeller fell in love with theatre after iconic French author Francoise Sagan recommended him to a director.

-"The French stage was a marvellous destination and a dream," he told AFP.
+"The French stage was a marvellous destination and a dream," he told AFP in a recent interview.
 "But it was when my plays were staged in London and had a big success, with three at the same time... that's when they started being picked up in Asia, Latin America and the US."

 They have now been performed in more than 40 countries, and won awards from Tokyo to New York.

-It perhaps made sense that Zeller, who considers Pinter a "major inspiration", made his mark in England.
+It perhaps made sense that Zeller, who considers Pinter a "major inspiration", made such a mark in England.

 "There is something that is close to the British soul in my work, where the subtext is as important as the text, where the apparent simplicity of the language hides powerful hidden currents that can be quite violent," he told AFP.

-He went further at the BAFTAs, saying: "I'm French, as you can hear, but in my heart I'm English."
+He went further at the British BAFTA awards this month, where he also won best adapted screenplay, saying: "I'm French, as you can hear, but in my heart I'm English."

 Christopher Hampton, Zeller's English translator and a renowned playwright in his own right, says it was nonetheless tough to get backing when they first tried to bring "The Father" to the British stage.